-Hypersensitivity to indacaterol or any component of the formulation; monotherapy in the treatment of asthma (ie, use without a concomitant long-term asthma control medication, such as an inhaled corticosteroid).
+Hypersensitivity to indacaterol or any component of the formulation; monotherapy (without use of a concomitant inhaled corticosteroid) in the treatment of asthma.

 Refer to adult dosing.

-Inhalation: Administer via oral inhalation using Neohaler inhaler (US labeling) or Onbrez Breezhaler (Canadian labeling) only.
+Oral inhalation: Dry powder inhaler: Administer via oral inhalation at the same time each day using Neohaler inhaler (US labeling) or Onbrez Breezhaler (Canadian labeling) only.
 Do not swallow capsules.
 Use the new inhaler included with each prescription.
 Do not remove capsule from blister until immediately before use.
-Use at the same time each day.
-Not to be used for the relief of acute attacks.
-Not for use with a spacer device.
+Place one capsule into inhaler capsule chamber and close until it clicks.
+Pierce capsule by pressing both red buttons once on sides of device.
+If powder is left within capsule, repeat inhalation procedure.
 Do not wash mouthpiece; inhalation device should be kept dry.
 Discard any capsules that are exposed to air and not used immediately.

 Store at 25°C (77°F); excursions permitted to 15°C to 30°C (59°F to 86°F).
 Protect from light and moisture.
 Remove capsule from blister pack immediately before use; discard if not used immediately.